mingchungx/Hash-Function-and-Collision-Optimization/README.md

 * Data was generated using the main.py file.
 Note that main.py is not properly formatted as it was drawn directly from the pdf paper.

-Read the full paper here: https://drive.google.com/file/d/1UiXFapS8OwSIyPCfG-PD2wBK3YPBufFJ/view?usp=sharing
+Read the full paper at the pdf file in this repository.